Corporate Governance Guidelines

 March 6, 2014

-The following Corporate Governance Guidelines (the "Guidelines") have been adopted by the Board of Directors (the "Board") of Pacific Ethanol, Inc. (the "Company"), to assist the Board and its committees in the exercise of their respective responsibilities.
+The following Corporate Governance Guidelines (the "Guidelines") have been adopted by the Board of Directors (the "Board") of Alto Ingredients, Inc. (the "Company"), to assist the Board and its committees in the exercise of their respective responsibilities.
 Although these Guidelines should be interpreted in the context of all applicable laws, regulations and listing requirements of the NASDAQ Capital Market, as well as the Company's Certificate of Incorporation and Bylaws, as the same may be amended or restated from time to time, they are not, subject to any contractual or other commitments of the Company, intended to establish by their own force any legally binding obligations.
 The Board will periodically review these Guidelines in light of evolving circumstances or as required by applicable laws and regulations.

 ROLE OF THE BOARD OF DIRECTORS